 You can also get to Montenegro by driving yourself or taking a boat from a nearby country.

 Day 1: Herceg Novi

 The perfect place to start your Montenegro adventures is in the small yet stunning town of Herceg Novi.
 Herceg Novi is located very close to the Croatian border and is the logical first stop.
 Being located so close to the Croatian border makes it the perfect first stop on a Montenegro itinerary.
 The drive from the Dubrovnik airport to Herceg Novi is only about an hour.

-Once you arrive in Herceg Novi, you will be welcomed by the rolling mountains, stunning beaches, and pastel-coloured old town.
+Once you arrive in Herceg Novi, you will be welcomed by the rolling mountains, stunning beaches, and pastel-colored old town.
 Herceg Novi is unlike most other places on this itinerary because it is not a huge tourist destination.
 The city has a local charm where you will find a fresh market and most tourists from the Balkans.
-It is the perfect place to start the itinerary to see and experience an off the beaten track place in Montenegro.
+It is the perfect place to start the itinerary to see and experience an off-the-beaten-track place in Montenegro.